mofasass/widget-core-library/tutorials/2 - Development.md

 * package.json

 NPM configuration file.
-This file lists metadata about the project as well as all external dependencies (kambi-widget-core-library, kambi-widget-components and others) it uses.
+This file lists metadata about the project as well as all external dependencies (kambi-widget-core-library, kamb-wc-widget-components and others) it uses.
 This file needs to be modified to update the dependencies versions

 * dist